 Mt.
-Makalu (8,463m/27,767ft), the fifth highest mountain on the earth lies in the Makalu-Barun National Park.
+Makalu (8,463m/27,767ft) is the fifth highest mountain on the earth that lies in the Makalu-Barun National Park.
 This remote terrain stretches east from the Sagarmatha National Park; between the high plateau of Tibet and the deep subtropical gorge carved by the Arun River.
 So, Makalu Base Camp trek is one of the remotest and adventurous treks in Nepal.

 The wide range of pristine ecosystems and also diverse cultures have made Makalu trek more classical.
 Sherpa, Rai and Limbu people are the main settlers in this area.
 The spectacular views of rocky Himalayan peaks including Makalu, Chamlang (7,319m/24,013ft), Baruntse (7,129m/23,390ft) and the complete panorama of Everest and Lhotse are some highlights of Makalu Base Camp trekking.